top of page

 Action Steps

 Start with a basic health checkup.
 Track your symptoms—energy levels, sleep quality, weight changes, and mood.
-This gives you useful information to share with a doctor.
+This gives you useful information to share with a doctor, especially when you use screenings, checkups, and health tracking for men to keep patterns clearer over time.

 Conclusion